 They also receive a certificate of recognition from the City of Los Angeles Human Relations Commission.
-In 2013-2014, NewGround sponsored 20 high school students.
+In 2013-2014, NewGround sponsored 20 high school students through its MAJIC program.
 As a sign of its civic commitment and bridge-making, MAJIC continues to be selected as a Global Youth Service Day Lead Agency by Youth Service America.

-Once Young Professional Fellows complete the program, they are invited to become part of a growing network of alumni, which as of Fall 2019, currently includes over 400 Change-makers.
-One Muslim couple, Kiran Hashmi and Sajid Mohamedy, who jointly participated as fellows were subsequently inspired to establish their own outgrowth organization: the Muslim and Jewish Organized Relief (MAJOR) Fund, whose mission is to finance clean water initiatives.
+Once Young Professional Fellows complete the program, they are invited to become part of a growing network of alumni, which as of Fall 2019, includes over 400 "Change-makers."
+Kiran Hashmi and Sajid Mohamedy, a Muslim couple that jointly participated as fellows, were subsequently inspired to establish their own outgrowth organization: the Muslim and Jewish Organized Relief (MAJOR) Fund, whose mission is to finance clean water initiatives.

 NewGround also sponsors community-level public events to bring together local Jewish and Muslim leaders, civic representatives, the Los Angeles Police Department, and students researching interfaith collaboration.
 Such was the case during the fifth annual interfaith iftar, which doubled as a year-end celebration for graduates of the Young Professionals Fellowship.
 Douglas’ perspective is no doubt personal but perhaps representative: